Color Arrangement Tests

 Dean Farnsworth was a Commander stationed at the Naval Laboratory and developed the Farnsworth-Munsell 100-Hue Test and the Farnsworth Dichotomous Test (D-15) for the Navy.
 He developed the tests with the support of others between 1943 and 1947.
 They were used starting in 1955 for specific job placements.

-Lorenz Pollak of the Retinal Neurobiology Lab, Institute for Physiology, University of Vienna has an online version of the Farnsworth Dichotomous Test (D-15) made available.
+You can find an online version of this test available here at Colblindor at Color Arrangement Test.
 All you have to do is to arrange the 15 color discs by similarity, starting with the reference disc.
 If finished the results are shown in two different representations:

 1. A graphical representation whereas each color chip is shown as a dot in the CIE-color diagram.
 The dots are connected with lines according to the order of your arrangement.
 Protan, deutan and tritan axis can be highlighted inside the diagram for an easy verification of the type of your color blindness.